wp-plugins/contact-form-builder/readme.txt

 4. Contact Form Builder - Email Option

+== Frequently Asked Questions ==

+= 1.
+Can I add more fields to Contact Form Builder? = There is no possibility of adding additional fields, but instead there is an option of activating/deactivating fields or modifying the available fields.
+By default the package includes 10 forms.

+= 2.
+Where are the submitted entries stored? =
+The entries are being emailed to the Administrator based on the providing email in the Email Options (located within Form Options).

+= 3.
+Are there any limitations on the number of forms or entries to be used within a single website? = There are no limitations on the number of entries per form.
+You can use unlimited number of forms within each website.

+= 4.
+What can I use to avoid Spam entries? =
+The Contact Form Builder has a possibility of adding two type of word verifications- Standard Captcha and Google ReCaptcha protection.
+If you are receiving spam entries from a single or a few IPs, you can use Blocking IPs option.

+= 5.
+Is it possible to translate the Contact Form Builder into another language? = It is only possible to translate the front end of the plugin.
+To do so, you should set define('WPLANG','[lang_code]') to the desired language code in wp_config.php file of your website.
+This way the plugin should be translated automatically.
+Please be informed, that you can modify the translations from wp-content/plugins/contact_form_maker/languages/ (you will need POEdit http://www.poedit.net/download.php).

+= 6.
+What to do if Administrator and/or user do not receive submissions in their email? = There are a few options to try out first:
+Check whether the entries are filtered into spam/junk folders or not.
+Try using standard emails (Gmail/Yahoo/Hotmail and etc.) or an email which uses the same domain as the website Check with your hosting provider whether you have your PHP mail activated or not.
+If these options do not work, please install STMP plugin (e.g. http://wordpress.org/plugins/webriti-smtp-mail/).
+The authentication details for the Gmail are the following:
+Mailer: smtp
+SMTP Authentication: yes
+SMTP Security: SSL
+SMTP Port: 465
+SMTP Username: your gmail full address
+SMTP Password: your gmail password
+SMTP Host: smtp.gmail.com

+After installation please use the test option.
+If the test email failed contact your hosting provider to fix the issue.

+= 7.
+Is the Contact Form Builder fully responsive? = Yes, the Contact Form Builder is fully responsive and works with various smartphones and tablets.

 ==Wordpress Contact Form Builder Step by step guide==

 Step 1: Installing the [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html).